fritzo/pomagma/doc/query_compiler_design.md

 -------------------
      LESS x z
 ```
+Rules can have multiple antecedents and multiple succedents.
+The semantics is that if all antecedents are true than at least one succedent is true.
+A lone statement is equivalent to a rule with no antecedents and one succedent.

 The language supports several relation and function types from universal algebra:
 - **Unary relations**: `CLOSED x`, `NCLOSED x` (predicates on terms)